 In 2008, Austin partnered with Erin Boag on Strictly Come Dancing, where he gained huge praise from the judges for his dancing skills and huge love from the women for his see-through shirts.
 In Austin's first show head judge Len Goodman said "That was the best first dance for a man I have ever seen"

-In February 2009, Austin took on the challenge of turning around the fortunes of 5 struggling rugby clubs as part of the ground-breaking, ad funded programme; The Big Tackle for ITV.
+In February 2009, Austin took on the challenge of turning around the fortunes of 5 struggling rugby clubs as part of the groundbreaking, ad funded programme; The Big Tackle for ITV.
 Austin brokered the deal with O2 and hosted the show using all the experience he had gained from his prolific rugby career.
-The show was an outstanding success and discussions are currently taking place for a second series.
+The show was an outstanding success.
 In June 2009, it was announced that Austin Healey was joining the primetime Saturday night BBC1 entertainment show Hole in the Wall - a series that regularly exceeds 6 million viewers.

 Austin put his dancing shoes back on and took to the road in 2010 as part of part of the Strictly Come Dancing Live Tour wowing audiences in arenas across the country and winning over 30 of the of the 45 shows.
 Austin lives in Leicestershire with his wife Louise and four daughters.